- Document checklist

 What is the Genuine Relationship requirement?

-The so-called ‘genuine relationship test’ of the Spouse Visa is the measurement to which UKVI decides if your relationship is legitimate, genuine and long lasting.
+The so-called ‘genuine relationship test’ of the UK Spouse Visa is the measurement to which UKVI decides if your relationship is legitimate, genuine and long lasting.
 It is largely subjective and falls into the hands of a decision-maker within the Home Office.

 It is worth noting that there is no set guidance on what applicants must submit, and the test applies to couples who are in a civil partnership too.
 There is no upper limit on the amount of evidence applicants can submit, however, it is best to proceed with caution as supplying too much evidence can appear manipulative and deceptive whilst too little will see your application refused.
 It is imperative to find the right balance and ensure that each piece of evidence ticks off a key requirement that you need to meet.